-You can pack your clothes in a suitcase or leave them in a dresser drawer (take it out of the closet, or it’ll get pretty heavy!) to double use what you’ve brought with you.
-Heavy-duty plastic bags are great for blankets and pillows.
+You can pack your clothes in suitcase or leave them in a dresser drawer (take it out of the closet, or it’ll get pretty heavy!) to double use what you’ve brought with you.
+Heavy-duty plastic bag are great for blankets and pillows.
 They will easily fit into the nooks and crannies of your moving truck.
-Remember to pack heavy items like books into smaller boxes so they can be lifted and carried without breaking your back (or your engine).
+Remember to pack heavy items like book into smaller boxes so they can be lifted and carried without break your back (or your engine).

 Take the time to label all your boxes, bags, and crates, so you know exactly.